camerontankersley/atl/readme.txt

 general guidence:
-for this project firstly, put serve and index in the same folder. make a subfolder, then put everything else in the subfolder llms cant handle writing the full script. you have to create a system prompt that says something like: only give me exact lines to copy and their replacements, or else every edit you make it will delete portions and screw them
+for this project firstly, put serve and index in the same folder. make a subfolder, then put everything else in the subfolder llms cant handle writing the full script. you have to create a system prompt that says something like: only give me exact lines to copy and their replacements, or else every edit you make it will delete portions and screw the preexisting logic it might do you well to add to the html, a button that refreshes the js scripts. if you do not do this, it may take 2x as long

 i am not sure if sonet is able to handle it, i think opus .6 will work but .7 is a bit buggy, not sure about opus .5 but people have said it is good